adobe/aio-app-stash/README.md

 # aio-app-stash

 App Stash is a FireFly app that provides a Files and State browser for your FireFly application.
-Enter your credentials to connect to your applicaiton deployment and navigate your public + private file store, and observe what keys/values are being stored in state store.
+Enter your credentials to connect to your application deployment and navigate your public + private file store, and observe what keys/values are being stored in state store.

 This app provides a sample implementation to most of the FilesSDK and StateSDK ... as documented here: